pamgaiguer/galharufa2021/galharufa2021_restful_api/README.md

 Include `DJANGO_SECRET_KEY` on your `PATH` as an environment variable.

+- MacOs uses the file .zshrc to `PATH` locate the environment variables.

 ### Running the server

 On the folder `/galharufa2021_restful_api`, run the following command: